opencomputeproject/onie/docs/_sources/design-spec/discovery.txt

 This makes it very simple to walk up to a switch and directly connect a laptop to the Ethernet management port and install from a local HTTP server.

+See the :ref:`default_file_name` section for more on the default file names and search order.

 Execution Environment
 =====================